tetunori/p5MovRec/README.md

 ```

 ## JUST REC IT!
-1. Press 'r' key to start recording. `🎥Start Recording.` text will be shown in Console.
+1. Press `r` key to start recording. `🎥Start Recording.` text will be shown in Console.
 <img src="https://tetunori.github.io/p5MovRec/images/startRecording.png" alt="startRecording" width="375px">

-2. Then, press `w` key to stop recording and instantly generate `webm` format movie! `✅Recorded.` text will be shown in Console.
+2. Then, press `w` key to stop recording and browser instantly generates `webm` format movie! `✅Recorded.` text will be also shown in Console.
 This `webm` format movie can be watched in your browser.
 <img src="https://tetunori.github.io/p5MovRec/images/stopRecording.png" alt="stopRecording" width="375px">

 3. If you press `m` key to stop, `mp4` format movie will be generated little bit later.
 This movie is perfect for uploading for Twitter.
-Movie files can be downloaded from here and are named `YYYYMMDDhhmmss.webm/mp4`.
+Movie files can be downloaded like below and are named `YYYYMMDDhhmmss.webm/mp4`.
 <img src="https://tetunori.github.io/p5MovRec/images/downloadMovies.png" alt="downloadMovies" width="500px">

 4. If you have already `keyPressed()` function, you need add start/stop-recording function in your `keyPressed()` like below.
 You can use `p5MovRec` instance and its methods `startRec()`, `stopRec()` and `setMovType()`.